Power Optimisation Ltd

 USE BY POWER SYSTEM OPERATORS

-Most of the features described above, particularly those for reserve and transmission constraints, are relevant to power system operators using the software to schedule and dispatch their power systems in a secure and economic way.
+Many of the features described above make Powerop suitable for use by power system operators to schedule and dispatch their power systems in a secure and economic way, including applications commonly described as Reliability Unit Commitment (RUC) and Residual Unit Commitment.
+Relevant features include:

 USE UNDER BETTA

 Powerop runs on a computer with a Windows operating system and is supplied with a sophisticated user-interface based on Microsoft Excel workbooks.
-Alternatively, it can be used as a solution engine communicating via simple text files with a user-interface developed by the customer, which allows closer integration between Powerop and the customer's other software systems.
-The Excel user-interface is recommended for an initial evaluation of Powerop, because it is easy to use and understand.
+Alternatively, Powerop can be used as a solution engine communicating via simple text files with a user-interface developed by the customer.
+This means that it is straightforward to integrate Powerop with the customer's other software systems.
+Powerop's optional Excel user-interface is recommended for an initial evaluation of Powerop, because it is easy to use and understand.

 CONTACT INFORMATION